-Raises ValueError - If x and y are not complex vectors with their first dimensions being 2, then the function will not execute.
+Raises ValueError - If x and y are not complex vectors with their first dimensions being 2, then an error will be raised.

-Returns The outer product between x and y, $|x\rangle\langle y|$ .
+Returns The outer product between x and y, $|x\rangle\langle y|$.

 '''

 qucumber.utils.cplx.real(x)

 '''

 Returns the real part of a complex tensor.